Nanomoa/CozeDiscordFrontend/README.md

 ## Description
 **CozeDiscordFrontend**, a chat panel based on the Vue framework, serves my other github repository [CozeDiscord](https://github.com/Nanomoa/CozeDiscord).
 Interfacing this project with the interface provided by CozeDiscord will allow you to use ChatGpt4 for free easily.

+## Tips
+The project is in the process of development and has not yet been perfected.